openfaas/faas-netes/chart/pro-builder/README.md

 ## Prerequisites

-- Obtain a license or trial
+- Obtain a license key

   You will need a license for OpenFaaS Pro, contact us at: [openfaas.com/support](https://www.openfaas.com/support)

-- Install OpenFaaS

-  You must have a working OpenFaaS installed.
+You do not need OpenFaaS to be installed to use the builder, however you will need the openfaas namespace to have been created.

 ## Installation